Post

 Roughly speaking the things high on my list to sort;

-• Rewire the upstairs lighting
+• Rewire upstairs lighting

-• Insulate the suspended floors
+• Insulate suspended floors

 This post is licensed under CC BY 4.0 by the author.